The degree-restricted random process is far from uniform: Core switching arguments

-Since $\cU$ consists of the switching-partners of the clusters in $\cL$, \refL{switch} implies the following weaker bound: ${\sum_{C^-\in\cL} Z(C^-)}\leq {\sum_{C^+\in\cU} Z(C^+)}$.
-If a positive proportion of the clusters in $\cU$ are good then \refL{goodswitch} allows us to improve this bound to obtain inequality~\eqref{eq:main:approx2}.
+Since $\cU$ consists of the switching-partners of the lower clusters in $\cL$, \refL{switch} implies the following weaker bound: ${\sum_{C^-\in\cL} Z(C^-)}\leq {\sum_{C^+\in\cU} Z(C^+)}$.
+If a positive proportion of the clusters in $\cU$ are good, then \refL{goodswitch} allows us to improve this bound to obtain~\eqref{eq:main:approx2} and thus inequality~\eqref{eq:main:approx}.
 In the remaining case where rather few clusters of~$\cU$ are good, inequality~\eqref{eq:main:approx2} might not hold.
-But it turns out that, using \refL{goodpermutation}, we are essentially able to compare~$Z(\cU)$ with~$Z(\cL)$ via the contributions of good edge-sequences.
-This will allow us to complete the proof of inequality~\eqref{eq:main:approx} by a technical case~analysis; see~\eqref{bound:secondcase:1}--\eqref{secondgap}~below for the details. \begin{proof}[Proof of \refT{main}] As mentioned in the above proof outline, our main goal is to prove inequality~\eqref{eq:main:goal}.
-Indeed, by iterating this key inequality, in view of \refS{sec:probabilities} it follows that
+But it turns out that, using \refL{goodpermutation}, we are able to compare~$\sum_{C^+\in\cU} Z(C^+)$ with~$\sum_{G\in\cN_{z}} L_G Z(G)$ via the contributions of good edge-sequences (and here the careful definition of~$\cL$ in~\eqref{def:cL} below with respect to~$\cN_{z+1}$ rather than~$\cN_z$ will matter).
+This will allow us to complete the proof of inequality~\eqref{eq:main:approx} by a technical case~analysis; see~\eqref{bound:firstcase}--\eqref{secondgap}~below for the details. \begin{proof}[Proof of \refT{main}] As mentioned in the above proof outline, our main goal is to prove inequality~\eqref{eq:main:goal}.
+Indeed, by iterating this key inequality, in view of \refS{sec:probabilities} and~$\mu=\Theta(n)$ it then follows that

 which completes the proof with~$\alpha := \gamma/2$.